igorski/bitmappery/README.md

 ## Model

 BitMappery works with entities known as _Documents_.
-A Document contains several _Layers_, each of which define their content, transformation, _Effects, etc. Each of the nested entity properties has its own factory (see _@/src/factories/_).
+A Document contains several _Layers_, each of which define their content, transformation, _Effects_, etc. Each of the nested entity properties has its own factory (see _@/src/factories/_).
 The Document is managed by the Vuex _document-module.js_.

 ## Document rendering and interactions